yuliya-polyakova/autotesting-template/cv/poliakova_en.md

 Responsibilities:

 - Develop QA strategy;
-- Create and configure testing processes,
+- Create and configure testing processes
-- Describe process of transferring tasks to testing,
+- Describe process of transferring tasks to testing
 - Describe development methodology
 - Set up business processes and workflow in youtrack
-- Perform static testing based on documentation;
+- Perform static testing based on documentation
-- Compile checklists, test cases and test plan (Allure TestOps);
+- Compile checklists, test cases and test plan (Allure TestOps)
-- Create UI tests on Selenium+Java (JUnit);
+- Create UI tests on Selenium+Java (JUnit)
 - Create framework for automated tests of the ARM driver mobile application (Appium+Selenium+Java)
-- Automate regression testing and report generation using the Jenkins scheduler;
+- Automate regression testing and report generation using the Jenkins scheduler
 - Select candidates for the team

 ---